Pa-Touche/Vaccineo/README.md

 mvn spring-boot:run -Dspring-boot.run.profiles=local
 ```

+Once the application started you can verify it's behaving correctly by executing unit and integration Tests:

+`mvn verify`

 ## Known errors

 - The reload on the dashboard (browser refresh: F5 / ctrl + r) the path is not properly loaded